Enrolling in National Health Insurance

 If you are a dependent that has enrolled in health insurance through someone else's employer

-Something proving the dependent has enrolled in health insurance through your employer, such as a certificate (health insurance cards for all enrolled in health insurance provided by an employer).
+Something proving the dependent has enrolled in health insurance through your employer, such as a certificate.

-When someone enrolled in National Health Insurance has passed away The health insurance card of the person that passed away and death certificate
+When someone enrolled in National Health Insurance has passed away The health insurance card of the person that passed away or eligibility confirmation document and death certificate

-If you have started to receive public assistance Health insurance card, Decision to Enroll in Public Assistance Acceptance Notice
+If you have started to receive public assistance Health insurance card or eligibility confirmation document, Decision to Enroll in Public Assistance Acceptance Notice

 Other